-The Triennial Valuation is inherently subjective and is affected by use of assumptions such as:
+The update letter is inherently subjective and is affected by use of assumptions such as:

-- The discount rates and the rate of future pension increases; and - Assumed mortality rates of the pensioners.
+- The discount rates and the rate of future pension increases; and - The assumed mortality rate of the pensioners.

 As noted in Note 11, under section 60 of the Act, the benefits payable by the Scheme are guaranteed by the Crown.